MattPieti/MattPieti.github.io/_projects/9other/index.md

 ## Digital Image Processing

 Used MATLAB to perform image processing tasks, such as one of the pixelation programs seen on my [projects](https://mattpieti.github.io/#projects) page.
-Other projects in this course include generating and filtering out noise,
+Other projects in this course include generating and filtering out noise, thresholding,

 ---